-Arizona Criminal Attorney Dwane Cates

 Since 1997, our assault defense lawyers have vigorously defended against assault charges.
 We take a personalized approach to every case and pride ourselves on our decades-long track record of results.
 When you work with our attorneys, you can expect diligent advocacy and empathetic guidance every step of the way.

 Don’t face this challenging time alone.
 Our goal is to help you navigate the legal process with confidence and clarity.
-Our firm is led by a board-certified criminal law specialist with proven competency in high-stakes criminal matters, making us well-equipped to protect your life and liberty.
+Our firm is led by a board-certified criminal law specialist with proven competency in high-stakes criminal matters, making us well equipped to protect your life and liberty.

 If you were charged with assault in Phoenix, time is of the essence.
 Call (480) 864-3807 to schedule a consultation with our defense lawyers.